Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks

 3cm

 In this paper, we study mixing and large decoherence in continuous-time quantum walks on one dimensional regular networks, which are constructed by connecting each node to its $2l$ nearest neighbors($l$ on either side).
 In our investigation, the nodes of network are represented by a set of identical tunnel-coupled quantum dots in which decoherence is induced by continuous monitoring of each quantum dot with nearby point contact detector.
 To formulate the decoherent CTQWs, we use Gurvitz model and then calculate probability distribution and the bounds of instantaneous and average mixing times.
-We show that adding links to cycle network, in appearance of large decoherence, decreases the mixing times.
-Also, the mixing times are inversely proportional to squared parameter $l$, but are linearly proportional to the decoherence rate.
-Moreover, our analytical solutions justify the mentioned results for cycle in~\cite{FST} and for long-range interacting cycle in~\cite{SRLL}.
+We show that the mixing times are linearly proportional to the decoherence rate.
+Moreover, adding links to cycle network, in appearance of large decoherence, decreases the mixing times.